LouisaJohnston/Word-crossd_Puzzler/README.md

 ## MVP checklist
 * User input is checked against correct letters.
-* If all input matches the pretdetermined correct lettersm a message displays indicating that the user has one.
+* If all input matches the pretdetermined correct letters, a message displays indicating that the user has won.
 * User is able to alter previous inputs without reloading the game.

 ## Stretch goals